rdpopov/nvim/README.md

 - Per project config
 - Toggle spellcheck for current input language.
 Also gets you autocomplete.
 - Undo tree(like a small per file git also can branch)
-- File management - netrw is surprisingly robust
+- File management - netrw is surprisingly robust or nvim-tree
 - and what else do you need?

 ## Initial setup